Guides / Undertones

 • Warm tones stand out more strongly against lighter skin

-• "Nude" shades often contain peach or beige bases
+• Lighter beige-pink shades often contain peach or beige bases

 • The lighter base can make warm pigments more visible

-This is why a shade described as “rosy nude” can look peach or orange instead.
+This is why a shade described as a soft rosy beige-pink can look peach or orange instead.

 Why this happens on olive undertones